-Fort Worth’s monthly housing inventory was 2.5 months in May 2019, 0.4 months more than the year prior.
+Fort Worth’s monthly housing inventory was 2.6 months in August 2019, 0.1 months less than the year prior.
 The Real Estate Center at Texas A&M University cites that 6.5 months of inventory represents a market in which supply and demand for homes is balanced.

-Homes spent an average of 36 days on the market in May 2019, five days more than May 2018.
-Additionally, active listings increased 17.3 percent to 2,660 listings during the same time frame.
+Homes spent an average of 36 days on the market in August 2019, three days more than August 2018.
+Additionally, active listings decreased 3.7 percent to 2,820 listings during the same time frame.

 1. What is the lawsuit about?

 The primary allegation is that home sellers are unfairly being required to pay the commissions of buyers’ brokers while falsely suggesting the role of buyer broker has diminished over time.
 The complaint also contradicts itself and falsely asserts that NAR rules injure competition by requiring sellers and listing brokers to offer MLS participants cooperative commissions as a way to incentivize those participants to show their clients the property in question.